-- 1. Set the stand in the desired listening location. - 2.
-Attach the spikes to the bottom of the stand by screwing the spike and nut combination until the nut is flush with the bottom.
+2. Attach the spikes to the bottom of the stand by screwing the spike and nut

-Mount the set screws into the bottom of the Mezzo (Figure 11).
-The stand mounts on top of the Hourglass stand, but does not bolt to it.
+The Mezzo mounts on top of the Hourglass stand, but does not bolt to it.
 The setscrews sit inside the holes in the top of the stand.

-Section 4.6-Set Up #3 Mezzo on Custom Stand or Shelf
+Section 4.6-Set Up #3 Mezzo Convergent Synergy on Custom Stand or Shelf